A bone scan is a radiology

 The amount of the radionuclide injected into your vein for the procedure is small enough that there is no need for precautions against radioactive exposure.
 The injection of the tracer may cause some slight discomfort.
 Allergic reactions to the tracer are rare, but may happen.

-If you are allergic to or sensitive to medicines, contrast dyes, or latex, be sure to tell your healthcare provider.
+you are allergic to or sensitive to medicines, contrast dyes, or latex.

-If you are pregnant or think you might be, tell your healthcare provider before the procedure.
+you are pregnant or think you might be.

 - Your healthcare provider will explain the procedure to you and you can ask questions.
 Make a list of questions and any concerns to discuss with your healthcare provider before the procedure.
 Consider bringing a family member or trusted friend to the medical appointment to help you remember your questions and concerns and to take notes.